 General Court-Martial

-• Consist of a panel of not less than five members and a military judge, or a military judge alone if requested by the accused.
-Enlisted members may request that the panel contain at least one-third enlisted personnel.
+General courts-martial are overseen by a panel of no less than five members and a military judge or a military judge alone if requested by the accused.
+Just as with Special Courts-Martial, enlisted members may request that the panel contain at least one-third enlisted personnel.

-• Provide the accused with the right to be represented by a free military attorney and hire their own civilian lawyer.
+Additionally, the accused will be provided with a free military defense attorney and will retain the right to hire their own civilian lawyer.

-A conviction will also bring consequences that will negatively impact your life, even after serving a sentence or being discharged back into civilian life.
-These may include negative effects on your opportunities for employment, education, and housing, as well as the effect on your relationships and personal and family life.
+A conviction will also bring consequences that will negatively impact the individual’s life, even after serving a sentence or being discharged back into civilian life.
+These may include negative effects on employment, education and housing opportunities, as well as a negative effect on your relationships and personal and family life.